goomcoom/vuex-module-maker/readme.md

 };
 ```

-###### `state_name, getter_name & mutation_name`
+###### `state_name, getter_name and mutation_name`

-If you would like to manually set the state, getter or mutation name set the respective option.<br>
+If you would like to manually set the state, getter or mutation name set the respective option.
+Setting any of the
-If you set the `state_name` option, the getter and mutation names will be generated from that specified name, however,
+naming options does not affect the others for example setting the `state_nsme` will not affect the generated getter &
-setting the getter or mutation name does not affect any other name.
-If you would like to control how the names are
+mutation names.

-generated, see the [config](#config) section.
+> See the [config](#config-naming) section for details on changing the naming rules.

 ###### `set_state, set_getter & set_mutation`